Filed Date: Dec. 12, 2007

 Prior to the change in defendant, Judge Snow issued an order on August 19, 2016 referring Sheriff Arpaio to a randomly selected judge for criminal proceedings to determine whether he should be held in criminal contempt for:

 On October 19, 2017, Judge Bolton denied Sheriff Arpaio's motion to vacate the verdict, insofar as it sought relief beyond dismissal with prejudice.
 2017 WL 4839072.
 The court held that although the presidential pardon spared Sheriff Arpaio from any punishment that otherwise might have been imposed, it did not "revise the historical facts" of the case.
 Thus, the judgment of conviction was maintained.
 Sheriff Arpaio appealed this decision to the Ninth Circuit.
 On April 17, 2018, the Ninth Circuit issued an order appointing a special prosecutor to defend the district court’s decision.
-United States v.
-Arpaio, 887 F.3d 979 (9th Cir.
-2018).
-The role of the “special prosecutor” under the order was limited to providing briefing and argument to the merits panel.
+887 F.3d 979.
+The role of the special prosecutor under the order was limited to providing briefing and argument to the merits panel.
 A judge of the appeals court sua sponte called for a vote on whether to rehear en banc the order appointing a special prosecutor.
 Rehearing en banc was denied.
-On October 25, 2018, the Court stayed briefing in this case to allow the Solicitor General to consider whether to file certiorari in the Supreme Court of the United States.
+On October 25, 2018, the court stayed briefing to allow the Solicitor General to consider whether to file certiorari in the Supreme Court of the United States.
 On January 1, 2019, the Solicitor General determined that the government would not seek certiorari in the Supreme Court and the appeals court reinstated a briefing schedule.
-Thus, the appeal in the contempt proceedings is still pending.

-In 2017, the Monitor noted that MCSO had completed the delivery of misconduct investigations training.
-As of November 2018, the Monitor noted steady improvement in the quality of internal investigations, particularly since completion of the training.
+In 2017, the monitor noted that MCSO had completed the delivery of misconduct investigations training.
+As of November 2018, the monitor noted steady improvement in the quality of internal investigations, particularly since completion of the training.

 Summary Authors